scrss logo

 Zoom Online Evening Class: Russian Language for Good Intermediate Level

-Booking: via Eventbrite (booking closes on 20 March 2024 at 16.00).
-Normal ticket prices apply.
-Shortly after the event, a link to the online recording of this talk will be sent to all those who book (available for up to 30 days).
+Booking: SCRSS individual / joint members only, free of charge.
+See SCRSS e-newsletters for details of how to book.
+Shortly after the event, a link to the online recording of this talk will be sent to all SCRSS members who book (available for up to 30 days).
+So please book if you are interested, even if you cannot attend live.

 Back to top